Pros and Cons of Spinal Cord Stimulators

 What are the disadvantages of spinal cord stimulators?

 There are no guarantees.
 The SCS device simply may not provide the desired relief for your spinal cord pain immediately.
 It also can fail over time as the body reacts to it.
 Devices work for some patients and not for others, even though their physical backgrounds may be similar.
-Some of the complications with SCS devices are:
+Some of the complications with spinal cord stimulators are:

 - Every surgical procedure has a risk of infection and bleeding